abrown5421/mern-fsa-starter/README.md

 You can explore a live demo of this boilerplate here:
 [https://mern-boilerplate-web.onrender.com/](https://mern-boilerplate-web.onrender.com/)

+<sub>please note that the application enabled all of its prefabs for the purposes of this demo.
+The prefabs, such as the ecommerce flow or the blog flow can be enabled and disabled using the CLI.
+Please see more about this in the CLI section below.</sub>
 Test login credentials:
 - **Email:** `test.user@gmail.com`
 - **Password:** `TestUserPassword123!`